 The ancient Chinese developed an understanding of the human body called The Five Elements, which is used to describe all our interactions and relationships.
+It is the most accurate diagnostic system in the world to truly understand the human body.
 The five elements are wood, fire, earth, metal, and water.
 This system plumbs the depths of awareness about how each of our organs generate their portion of our total consciousness.
 Because of our cyclical nature, each element also represents a season of the year.

 What Are the Five Elements?

 The ancient Chinese did not consider atoms and cells to be the building blocks of the material world.
-Instead, they considered transformation and change to be the building blocks on which reality is based.
-With this system, we gain great depths of understanding about predictable patterns of change and interaction.
-We also learn that we do not have a separate body and mind.
+Instead, they considered transformation and change to be the building blocks on which reality is based, and the predictable patterns of change and interaction.
+We learn that we do not have a separate body and mind.
 We actually have a bodymind.
-The five elements give us a clear understanding about how simple it is to bring each aspect of our consciousness into harmony with all life.
+The five elements lets us clearly understand how simple it is to bring each aspect of our consciousness into harmony with all life.

 Each of the five elements describes unique portions of our consciousness and how we can easily bring it into harmony: